TheSledgeHammer/2.11BSD_X44/sys/devel/README.md

 	- Planned:
   		- Ovl and Vm interactions
     		- Allowing vm to make use of the ovl
-  		- Anonymous virtual memory support: (see: "devel/vm/uvm")
     	- Ports the anonymous virtual memory from NetBSD's UVM
       		- uvm_anon: aka vm_anon: working as is.
 Minor changes needed
       		- uvm_amap: aka vm_amap: working as is.
 Minor changes needed
-      		- uvm_aobj: aka vm_aobject: following changes needed:
+      		- uvm_aobj: aka vm_aobject: following changes needed:.
-       	 	- uao_pager: seperate to uao_pager
-        	- remove duplicate vm_object references: e.g. uao_reference
-        	- uao_create: deprecated.
-         		- vm object is already created.
-          		- Only needed for initializing an aobject (as is), which invokes the point below with swap.
         	- Interactions with swap.
           		- Either:
        				a) modify swap to make use of these changes.